 The Company makes available to its retailers various lending programs whose terms exceed one year.
-At December 28, 2013 and December 29, 2012, the outstanding balance of the notes was \$44.2 million and \$56.4 million, respectively, of which the current portion of \$11.6 million and \$10.1 million, respectively, was recorded in Receivables, net.
+At January 3, 2015 and December 28, 2013, the outstanding balance of the notes was \$34.0 million and \$44.2 million, respectively, of which the current portion of \$10.9 million and \$11.6 million, respectively, was recorded in Receivables, net.
 Payments on these notes are primarily collected by the Company through the application of future patronage distributions, retailer billings or stock repurchases.

-At December 28, 2013 and December 29, 2012, \$27.1 million and \$33.2 million, respectively, of the notes receivable were from the Company's Equity Match Financing ("EMF") program, which offered financing to qualified retailers to facilitate new store growth.
+At January 3, 2015 and December 28, 2013, \$20.8 million and \$27.1 million, respectively, of the Notes receivable were from the Company's Equity Match Financing ("EMF") program, which offered financing to qualified retailers to facilitate new store growth.
 These loans are repaid by the application of the non-cash portion of the annual patronage distribution.
-As a result, the company reduces the Note receivable balance in the Consolidated Balance Sheets by the amount of the non-cash portion of the annual patronage distribution that it expects to apply against outstanding EMF loans.
+As a result, the Company reduces the Notes receivable balance in the Consolidated Balance Sheets by the amount of the non-cash portion of the annual patronage distribution that it expects to apply against outstanding EMF loans.
 Notes receivable consist of the following components:

-December 20 , ember 29, 2012
+January 3, 2015 ember 28, 2013

-Notes receivable, gross \$ 54.1 \$ 65.3
+Notes receivable, gross \$ 43.7 \$ 54.1

-Less: estimated patronage applications (9.9) (8.9)
+Less: estimated patronage applications from 2014 and 2013, respectively (9.7) (9.9)

-Net 44.2 56.4
+Net 34.0 44.2

-Less: current portion (11.6) (10.1)
+Less: current portion (10.9) (11.6)

-Less: allowance for doubtful accounts (11.4) (13.9)
+Less: allowance for doubtful accounts (10.9) (11.4)

-Notes receivable, net \$ 21.2 \$ 32.4
+Notes receivable, net \$ 12.2 \$ 21.2

-For substantially all of the Company's notes receivable, any amounts due are expected to be collected through the non-cash portion of the patronage distribution.
-In the event a retailer cancels their membership with the Company, any outstanding loans are transferred from notes receivable to accounts receivable and are due immediately.
-As the non-cash portion of the patronage distribution is used to settle the notes receivable, there are no loans that are currently past due.
+For substantially all of the Company's Notes receivable, the amounts due are generally expected to be collected through the non-cash portion of the patronage distribution.
+In the event a retailer cancels its membership with the Company, any outstanding loans are transferred from Notes receivable to Accounts receivable and are due immediately.
+As the non-cash portion of the patronage distribution is used to settle the Notes receivable, there are no loans that are currently past due.
 The patronage distribution for each retailer can vary from year to year based on the Company's financial performance as well as the volume of patronage-based merchandise that each retailer purchases from the Company.
-The estimated maturities of the notes receivable are as follows:
+The estimated maturities of the Notes receivable are as follows:

-December 28, 2013
+January 2015 y 3, 5

-0 - 4 years \$ 16.3
+0 - 4 years \$ 23.2

-5 - 8 years 34.5
+5 - 8 years 9 - 12 years 13.9

-5 - 8 years 9 - 12 years 3.3
+9 - 12 years 6.6

-Total \$ 54.1
+Total \$ 43.7